What’s next for migrant families separated at U.S.-Mexico border?

-The U.S. faces a court-ordered deadline today to reunite parents and children who were separated at the border under the Trump administration's "zero tolerance" crackdown on people entering the country illegally.
+The U.S. faced a court-ordered deadline Thursday to reunite parents and children who were separated at the border under the Trump administration's "zero tolerance" crackdown on people entering the country illegally.

 The latest numbers